mccright/rand-notes/Frequencies_Notes_and_Guitar_or_Uke_Strings.md

 | F | 2 | 87.30 Hz | | |
 | E | 2 | 82.40 Hz |Low E| |

+A standard concert ukulele is typically tuned G4–C4–E4–A4 (from top/4th to bottom/1st).
+Using equal temperament with A4 = 440 Hz, approximate fundamental frequencies:

+    G4 — 392.00 Hz
+    C4 — 261.63 Hz
+    E4 — 329.63 Hz
+    A4 — 440.00 Hz

+Many ukuleles use a re-entrant (high G) tuning where the G4 is higher than the C4; some players use low-G (G3 ≈ 196.00 Hz) instead.

+A standard baritone ukulele is typically tuned D3–G3–B3–E4 (low to high), i.e., the same as the highest four strings of a standard-tuned guitar.
+Their approximate frequencies:

+    D3 — 146.83 Hz
+    G3 — 196.00 Hz
+    B3 — 246.94 Hz
+    E4 — 329.63 Hz

+Standard guitar (6-string, standard tuning E2–A2–D3–G3–B3–E4) string fundamental frequencies (equal temperament, A4 = 440 Hz):

+    low E (E2) — 82.41 Hz
+    A (A2) — 110.00 Hz
+    D (D3) — 146.83 Hz
+    G (G3) — 196.00 Hz
+    B (B3) — 246.94 Hz
+    high E (E4) — 329.63 Hz

 SOURCE: https://en.wikipedia.org/wiki/Piano_key_frequencies
 For reference, Middle C on a piano is 261.6256 Hz